neos/doctools/Quickstart/Index.rst

 .. note::

-	If you have never written :term:`YAML`, there are two things you should know at least:
+	If you have never written `YAML`, there are two things you should know at least:

 	* indentation has a meaning: by different levels of indentation, a structure is defined.